-c.
-Private Open Space

-- (1) Private open space must be contiguous to the unit it serves shall be directly accessible from the interior of the dwelling unit. - (2) Private open space may be provided in the form of a porch, deck, balcony, patio, terrace, or other private outdoor area. - (3) Areas used for entrances or exits will not be considered as private open space except where such entrances or exits are for the sole use of the unit they serve. - (4) Balconies, decks, porches and patios must have a minimum depth of 4 ft and may project up to a minimum of 4 ft into the public right-of-way.

-d.
-Common Open Space

-- (1) Common open space must be at least 15 ft by 15 ft in dimension and may be provided in the form of decks, shared patios, plazas, courtyards, landscaped areas, roof gardens, recreation rooms, lobbies, or other gathering spaces created strictly for the occupants and not associated with storage or circulation. - (2) Outdoor common open space areas must integrate amenities such as tables, benches, movable seating, trees, shrubs, landscaping areas or planters, garden plots, and/or fountains. - (3) Outdoor common open space must be lighted as required by Element N Outdoor and Exterior Building Lighting.
+- c.
+Private Open Space - (1) Private open space must be contiguous to the unit it serves shall be directly accessible from the interior of the dwelling unit. - (2) Private open space may be provided in the form of a porch, deck, balcony, patio, terrace, or other private outdoor area. - (3) Areas used for entrances or exits will not be considered as private open space except where such entrances or exits are for the sole use of the unit they serve. - (4) Balconies, decks, porches and patios must have a minimum depth of 4 ft and may project up to a minimum of 4 ft into the public right-of-way. - d.
+Common Open Space - (1) Common open space must be at least 15 ft by 15 ft in dimension and may be provided in the form of decks, shared patios, plazas, courtyards, landscaped areas, roof gardens, recreation rooms, lobbies, or other gathering spaces created strictly for the occupants and not associated with storage or circulation. - (2) Outdoor common open space areas must integrate amenities such as tables, benches, movable seating, trees, shrubs, landscaping areas or planters, garden plots, and/or fountains. - (3) Outdoor common open space must be lighted as required by Subsection 19.508.4.N. - (4) When provided at ground level, outdoor common open space must be abutted on at least one side by the building, with at least 1 window and 1 door to access the space; and must be bordered on at least one other side by fencing or walls less than 42 in high, landscaping strip or planters at least 2 ft wide, site furnishings, or other building walls.

-- (4) When provided at ground level, outdoor common open space must be abutted on at least one side by the building, with at least one window and one door to access the space; and must be bordered on at least one other side by fencing, landscaping, low walls, planters, site furnishings, or other building walls. - (5) Regardless of location (ground-level or above), where any building wall abuts an outdoor common open space, the wall must include at least 1 window or door with a minimum of 50% glazing.
+- (5) Regardless of location (ground-level or above), where any building wall abuts an outdoor common open space, the wall must include at least 1 window or door with a minimum of 50% glazing. - 3.
+Design Guidelines - a.

-- a.
 Building design should incorporate ample open space opportunities for residents with a mix of private and/or common open spaces to provide access to outdoor recreation, scenic amenity, or shared outdoor space for people to gather. - b.
 Private open spaces should be scaled to enhance usability by residents and have direct access from the dwelling unit, and should be visually and/or physically separate from common areas. - c.
 Common open spaces should be inviting and enhance opportunities for use by residents.
 These spaces should be human-scaled, accessible, durable, attractive, and secure. - d.
 Common open spaces should integrate amenities for residents' use and enjoyment, including landscaping in outdoor spaces. - e.
 Common open spaces should be well-defined by surrounding buildings, walls, fences, landscaping or other techniques to provide visual definition for the space.
 Adjacent buildings should incorporate transparent windows and doors to provide physical and visual access to the space, and include active use areas that front the open space.